noahlb123/note-detection-ml/README.md

 # Note Detection Machine Learning
-Project to identify musical notes using logistic regression and SVM by Gregory Aschenbrenner and Noah Liguori-Bills.
+Project to detect musical notes using logistic regression and identify them with SVM.
+By Gregory Aschenbrenner and Noah Liguori-Bills.